havan/camino-bot-paymaster/README.md

-# Camino Bot Paymaster Concept
+# Camino Bot PayMaster Concept

 This is a tought experiment about implementing a "paymaster" feature for cheque mechanism of Camino Messenger's bot concept.